Wayne Smith (defensive lineman)

 Wayne Dennis Smith (January 24, 1950 – November 27, 2016) was a Canadian Football League defensive end who played twelve seasons for five different teams.
+Smith never played high school or college football but was discovered by Bob Hayes, the Athletic Director at Saint Mary’s University.
 He was a CFL All-Star two times and was on the Grey Cup winning team in 1969 and 1973.
 He died in his sleep at his home in Halifax on November 27, 2016.
-He was 66.
+He was 66 and had 9 children.